Champagne Louis Roederer - Brut Premier

 Rated estate Award-winning wines (This producer's wines are regularly recognized by the guide)

-Composed of equal parts Pinot Noir and Chardonnay (40%) with a touch of Meunier vinified in oak barrels, the house's signature cuvée is aged for three years in the cellar.
-A luminous golden color enlivened by fine bubbles; an intense, complex and delicate nose of white flowers and ripe exotic fruits, invigorated by a touch of menthol; the prelude to a full-bodied palate, both rich and fresh, where exotic fruits are combined with citrus notes.
-A true delicacy.
+Composed of equal parts Pinot Noir and Chardonnay (40%) with a touch of Meunier, all vinified in large oak casks, the estate’s signature cuvée is aged for three years in the cellar.
+It boasts a luminous golden color enlivened by fine bubbles; an intense, complex, and delicate nose of white flowers and ripe exotic fruits, enlivened by a hint of mint; a prelude to a full-bodied palate that is both rich and fresh, where exotic fruits blend with citrus notes.
+A true delight.

 About the estate: